Ferdinand Kadečka

-Ferdinand Kadečka (born in Vienna July 16, 1874; died in Vienna March 14, 1964) was an Austrian penologist.
+Ferdinand Kadečka (July 16, 1874 – March 14, 1964) was an Austrian penologist.

 Early life

+He was born in Vienna.
 He was a son of Leopoldine Hák and Ferdinand Kadečka, an insurance officer.

 Kadečka studied at Schottengymnasium in Vienna.
 Originally determined to study philology, at his father's request he enrolled at the Faculty of Law in Vienna in 1892, which he left in 1898 as a doctor of law.

 His interest in criminal law was awakened by Alexander Löffler during his judicial preparation.
 After four years of work as a public prosecutor, he was appointed to the Ministry of Justice in 1912, in whose criminal justice department he worked for 22 years, ultimately as its head.

 When, after the collapse of the Austrian monarchy, the resumption of criminal law reform came up for discussion, he advocated cooperation with the German Reich.

 He submitted a counter-draft of the General Part to the German draft criminal law in 1919 in 1920, which was the start of the joint German-Austrian Draft criminal law of 1927, which fell victim to the political developments of 1933 after several years of parliamentary treatment.